VivekSil/VivekSil/README.md

 -->

-<b>I am a Software Engineer and ML Researcher who is working on LLM Pretraining and Fine-tuning
+I am a Software Engineer and ML Researcher who is working on LLM Pretraining and Fine-tuning

-I am open to collaboration for AI/LLM research and hackathons<b>
+I am open to collaboration for AI/LLM research and hackathons

 ### Languages